Download Comprehensive Report

 • Hydrogen End-use Application in Industrial Sector:

 On-site Hydrogen Production: Industries with significant hydrogen demand can establish on-site hydrogen production facilities using electrolyzers or other hydrogen production technologies.
-Co-production of hydrogen as a byproduct from existing industrial processes is another option to consider.

 • Hydrogen End-use Application in Aviation Sector: